Bounds on the photon sphere radius for spherically symmetric black holes in n-dimensional Einstein gravity: Upper bound on the photon sphere radius

-We assume that the matter field outside the black hole event horizon satisfies the following conditions: \begin{itemize} \item [(1).]
-Weak Energy Condition (WEC): The components of the energy-momentum tensor satisfy the weak energy condition (WEC).
-This means that the energy density of the matter fields is positive semidefinite, i.e.,
+We assume that the matter field outside the black hole event horizon satisfies the following conditions: \begin{itemize} \item [(1)] Weak Energy Condition (WEC): The energy density of the matter fields is positive semidefinite, and that it bounds the pressures